rrouz/AncFlow/README.md

 After IQ-TREE has inferred the phylogeny of your sequences, AutoPhy will attempt to cluster and resolve novel subfamilies.
 Upon successful completion AutoPhy will create an output directory with the monophyletically clustered trees.
 At this point we recommend analyzing the autophy outputs for clades of interest and to take note of their clade sizes as you will be prompted for the minimum retained clade size (this is a number typically larger than 2) for downstream subtree extraction.

-Example Acyltransferace family tree:
+Acyltransferace family tree colored and clustered by AutoPhy:
 ![Acyltransferace Sample Tree](https://github.com/rrouz/AncFlow/blob/main/sample_runs/acyltransferaces/output/2024-02-16_3_EMClust_monophyleticautophy_precomputed_coloredtree.svg)

-For my purposes, clades 11.0 and 31 are of particular interest for downstream ancestral sequence reconstruction.
-Therefore, to capture them, I set the minimum prompted clade size to less than or equal to 5.
+For example, clades 11.0 and 31 are of particular interest for downstream ancestral sequence reconstruction.
+Therefore, to capture them, the minimum prompted clade size should be set to a value less than or equal to 5.
 The colored nodes depict the ancestral sequences of these target clades, whose sequences were later derived from the pipeline and used to predict the superimposed structures below.
 ![Target Clade](https://i.imgur.com/lMhZzpf.jpeg)
 ![Predicted Ancestral Structures](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExNzQ1dnlhNGlwaWRnZ2EzajR0c2cwNnEwN3JsYmc0MTU5dTV2eDUzaSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/LFf30BXqYICQtcy9DX/giphy-downsized-large.gif)